webgptorg/book/examples/70-parameter-used-in-reverse-order.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample of logic error"
+  subgraph "✨ Example of logic error"

       direction TB